AmandaJMendes/MLP/README.md

   * Last layer (readme1.jpg).
   * Hidden layers (readme2.png).

+  1.3.
+Calculate the gradients for every weight using the chain rule mentioned in 1.1.
+For the biases, the gradients are the deltas themselves.

-2. Compute the average of the k gradients for each weight.
+2. Compute the average of the k gradients for each weight and bias.
 3. Use the gradients in the optimizer function.